 A key responsibility for any ethics and compliance professional is to help build and maintain a work environment where employees are engaged and cooperate toward common goals.
 Today’s social and political climate is making it more difficult to maintain collegiality and a positive organizational culture.

 During the past year, the world has experienced a resignation and succession in the UK prime minister seat; the U.S. election year is beginning, and a presidential impeachment hangs in the air; Brexit still looms large; and the future of China, both economically and politically, continues to evolve.
-And these are just the highlights.
+And these are just the highlights of 2019.